Learn

 Orbicularis oculi

 The circular muscle that surrounds the eye and controls blinking, squinting and smiling.
-Repeated contraction of the orbicularis oculi at the outer corners of the eye creates crows feet.
-Anti wrinkle treatment targets the lateral portion of this muscle in crows feet treatment.
+Repeated contraction of the orbicularis oculi at the outer corners of the eye creates crows feet. wrinkle treatment targets the lateral portion of this muscle in crows feet treatment.

 P